Corporate Formation

 The most common arrangement for a Florida Land Trust is where the property owner or owners remain the primary beneficiary of the trust.
 The Trustee is the person or entity designated in the trust agreement to hold legal and equitable title to real property of a land trust.
 Sometimes the Trustee is a person, but sometimes a trustee might be a law firm that acts as the trustee or some other entity.
 The Trustee of the Florida Land Trust is vested with full power and authority to protect, conserve, lease, encumber or otherwise manage and dispose of real property pursuant to Section 689.071, Florida Statutes and same must be enumerated in the land trust agreement.

-If you are considering creating a Florida Land Trust, consider Legal Counsel, P.A. which employs a Florida Land Trust lawyer who may be able to assist you and help you understand the benefits and drawbacks of a land trust in Florida.
+If you are considering creating a Florida Land Trust, consider Legal Counsel, P.A. which employs Florida Land Trust lawyers who may be able to assist you and help you understand the benefits and drawbacks of a land trust in Florida.
 Have questions?
 We have answers.
 Call Legal Counsel, P.A. at 407-982-4321.

 Benefits of a Florida Land Trust